StanfordSpezi/SpeziLLM/README.md

 #### Usage

-The code example below showcases the interaction with the `LLMLlama` through the the [SpeziLLM](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillm) [`LLMRunner`](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillm/llmrunner), which is injected into the SwiftUI `Environment` via the `Configuration` shown above..
+The code example below showcases the interaction with the `LLMLocal` through the the [SpeziLLM](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillm) [`LLMRunner`](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillm/llmrunner), which is injected into the SwiftUI `Environment` via the `Configuration` shown above..
 Based on a `String` prompt, the `LLMGenerationTask/generate(prompt:)` method returns an `AsyncThrowingStream` which yields the inferred characters until the generation has completed.

 ```swift